mechatroner/vscode_rainbow_csv/README.md

 Enter RBQL query without launching RBQL Dashboard.
 Use only if you have experience with regular RBQL command.

 #### ColumnEditBefore (and ColumnEditAfter)
 Activate multi-cursor column editing for the current column.
 Works only for files with less than 10000 lines.
+For larger files you can use "UPDATE" RBQL query.

 #### CSV Lint
 Run CSV check even if auto-check is disabled in VS Code configuration.